dark-shade/AutoTester/README.md

 Link to the application repository which is being used:
 [Botnak repo](https://github.com/Gocnak/Botnak)

+# Description
+I use junit tests to test the above mentioned application.
+Then, I use gradle and sbt to build and run those tests.
+The gradle and sbt automate the process of managing dependencies.
+In junit tests I test the utilities that the application uses to perform it's core functionality.
+The limitations of the implementation are that it only checks a very precise scope of the application.
+As only unit testing can be performed using junit, it does not help in black box testing and only covers some scope in white box testing.

+# Requirements
+You will need the latest version of Java 8 to run tests.
+[Download it here.](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

+You will also require intellij ide.
+[Download it here.](https://www.jetbrains.com/idea/download/#section=windows)

+Junit and other dependencies will be automatically added using gradle and sbt.

 # How to run the project
 1. Copy the repo clone "https://sankul@bitbucket.org/sankul/sankul_rawat_hw1.git".
 2. Open intelliJ.